Top 10 Sliver Creatures in Magic: The Gathering

 Harmonic Sliver can be risky, as he's pitifully weak at 1/1 and his effect isn't optional: whenever a sliver enters the field, its controller must destroy a targeted artifact or enchantment.

-Manaweft is an upgraded version of "Gemhide Sliver," bearing the same great effect but only applying it to your slivers (and not your opponent's).
-While he's a disappointing 1/1, Manaweft only requires two mana and grants your team an excellent ramp effect, letting your slivers tap for a mana of any color.
+Manaweft is an upgraded version of "Gemhide Sliver," bearing the same great effect but only sharing it with your own slivers.
+While disappointing at 1/1, Manaweft and Gemhide only require two mana and grant your team an excellent ramp, letting your slivers tap for a mana of any color.

-This affords sliver decks a surprising amount of speed, and the ability to collect any hue helps access the mana colors whose lands types you haven't yet drawn.
-Manaweft's an essential component to my sliver EDH decks, accessing the best spells that much faster; thankfully, he's surprisingly cheap for a competitive card, costing less than two dollars!
+This affords sliver decks a surprising amount of speed, and the ability to collect any hue helps access the mana colors whose land types you haven't yet drawn.
+You can also use the block-tap maneuver to declare untapped slivers as blockers, then tap them for mana to use instant-speed spells or effects.

 Which card do you prefer?